Stay updated

 )

-Apply optical distortion to images, masks, bounding boxes, and keypoints.
+Apply optical distortion (lens/camera or fisheye model) to images, masks, bboxes, keypoints.
+Params: distort_limit, mode (camera/fisheye), interpolation.
 Supports two distortion models: 1.
 Camera matrix model (original): Uses OpenCV's camera calibration model with k1=k2=k distortion coefficients 2.
 Fisheye model: Direct radial distortion: r_dist = r * (1 + gamma * r²)

 Parameters